-Residents of Silanga village in Passenga Location, Ol Kalou Constituency in Nyandarua County are demanding the arrest of a man they accuse of being a serial defiler.
+Residents of Silanga village, Passenga Location, Ol Kalou Constituency in Nyandarua County are demanding the arrest of a man they accuse of being a serial defiler.

-The residents have accused the suspect of involvement in several defilement incidents.
+The residents have accused the 18-year-old suspect of involvement in several defilement incidents.

-They also want the suspect's father arrested for protecting his 18-year-old son.
+They also want the suspect's father arrested for protecting him.

-On Monday, irate residents stormed the suspect's home after he allegedly defiled his 14-year-old sister on Sunday afternoon.
+On Monday, angry residents stormed the suspect's home after he allegedly defiled his 14-year-old sister on Sunday afternoon.

-They claimed that the girl’s father reprimanded her against revealing the incident to outsiders.
+They claimed that the girl’s father cautioned her against revealing the incident to outsiders.

 The suspect is said to have on Sunday afternoon forced his younger sister into a maize plantation where he allegedly repeatedly defiled her.